Aniru10/Customer-Segmentation/README.md

 * Location (urban, suburban, rural)
 * Life stage (single, married, divorced, empty-nester, retired, etc.)

 These customer segmentation groups can also be used to begin discussions of building a marketing persona.
-This is because customer segmentation is typically used to inform a brand’s messaging, positioning and to improve how a business sells – so marketing personas need to be closely aligned to those customer segments in order to be effective
+This is because customer segmentation is typically used to inform a brand’s messaging, positioning and to improve how a business sells – so marketing personas need to be closely aligned to those customer segments in order to be effective.